Levelland UFO case: Ufologists

 Two ufologists – James E. McDonald and J. Allen Hynek – disputed the Air Force ball lightning/electrical storm explanation.
 Both men argued that there was no electrical storm in the area when the sightings occurred.
 In testimony before a committee of the US House of Representatives in 1968, McDonald said that "One famous [UFO] case was at Levelland, Texas...ten vehicles were stopped within a short area, all independently in a 2-hour period.
 There was no lightning or thunderstorm, and only a trace of rain."
 Hynek wrote that "as the person responsible for the tracking of the new Soviet satellite Sputnik, I was on a virtual around-the-clock duty and was unable to give it any attention whatever.
 I am not proud today that I hastily concurred in [the Air Force's] evaluation as 'ball lightning' on the basis of information that an electrical storm had been in progress in the Levelland area at the time.
 This was shown not to be the case.
 Observers reported overcast and mist but no lightning."
 Hynek also noted that "had I given it any thought whatsoever, I would soon have recognized the absence of any evidence that ball lightning can stop cars and put out headlights."
 Ufologists have also argued that the Air Force investigator did not interview nine of the fifteen witnesses, nor were they mentioned in Blue Book's final report on the incident.

 Media coverage

-In March 2002, Dallas-based television station KDFW aired a report about the Levelland UFO case in which reporter Richard Ray interviewed Sheriff Weir Clem's widow and friends.
+In March 2002, Dallas-based television station KDFW aired a report about the Levelland UFO case in which reporter Richard Ray (now retired) interviewed Sheriff Weir Clem's widow and friends.